jecklgamis/go-webapp-example/README.md

 ```

 ## Developing
-The `reloader` dir contains some helper scripts for auto building the app on file changes.
-It depends on `fswatch`.
+The `reloader` dir contains helper scripts for auto building the app on file changes.
+It depends on `fswatch`for
+detecting file system changes in `pkg` and `cmd` directory.

-Install `fswatch` (Mac OS X using Homebrew):
+Install `fswatch` (Mac OS X):
 ````
 brew install fswatch
 ````

-Run the app:
+Run the reloader:
 ```
 ./reloader/reloader.sh
 ```

+## Configuration
+The `config/config-<env>.yml` contains the environment specific configuration.
+The config file is selected  based on
+the `APP_ENVIRONMENT` environment variable and is `dev` by default.